 You would have liked to say yes, you would have liked to tell him you have the greatest boyfriend in the entire world, who consumes so many thoughts as you go to sleep at night.
 But you don’t and you can’t and you realize, all those things he ever said, were just a compilation of words that sounded nice.

-The hardest part about this isn’t accepting the drink a stranger buys you or getting to know a new person and fall for them.
-The hardest part comes with acceptance of how much time you wasted with someone who never actually saw a future with you.
+The hardest part about this isn’t accepting the drink a stranger buys you or getting to know a new person and falling for them.
+The hardest part comes with the acceptance of how much time you wasted with someone who never actually saw a future with you.

 Even if it was temporary, there is no denying you fell in love with everything they were, even if part of that was a toxic relationship full of false promises and a life full of almost things that never came to be.